-The Risk Management Plan (RMP) is a comprehensive document submitted as part of the application dossier for market approval of a medicine but also in connection with larger changes such as extension of the indication.
-The RMP summary contains information on the medicine's safety profile and explains the measures that are taken in order to further investigate and follow the risks as well as to prevent or minimize them.
+The Risk Management Plan (RMP) is a comprehensive document submitted as part of the application dossier for market approval of a medicine.
+The RMP summary contains information on the medicine's safety profile and explains the measures that are taken in order to further investigate and follow the risks as well as to prevent or minimise them.

-The RMP summary of Saxenda[®] is a concise document and does not claim to be exhaustive.
+The RMP summary of Victoza® is a concise document and does not claim to be exhaustive.

-As the RMP is an international document, the summary might differ from the "Arzneimittelinformation / Information sur le médicament", approved and published in Switzerland, e.g. by mentioning risks occurring in populations or indications not included in the Swiss authorization.
+As the RMP is an international document, the summary might differ from the "Arzneimittelinformation / Information sur le médicament" approved and published in Switzerland, e.g. by mentioning risks occurring in populations or indications not included in the Swiss authorization.

-Please note that the reference document which is valid and relevant for the effective and safe use of Saxenda[®] in Switzerland is the "Arzneimittelinformation / Information sur le médicament" (see www.swissmedicinfo.ch) approved and authorized by Swissmedic.

-Novo Nordisk Pharma AG is fully responsible for the accuracy and correctness of the content of the here published summary RMP of Saxenda[®].
+Please note that the reference document which is valid and relevant for the effective and safe use of "Victoza® in Switzerland is the "Arzneimittelinformation/ Information sur le médicament" (see www.swissmedic.ch) approved and authorized by Swissmedic.
+Novo Nordisk Pharma AG is fully responsible for the accuracy and correctness of the content of the published summary RMP of Victoza®.